Well hello there, and welcome! I’m so glad you’re here!

 That’s really all you need to know… but sometimes people want to know this:

-How did I become this person who runs this business and helps people with digital marketing and donor relations?
+How did I become this person who runs this business and helps people with digital marketing?

 So here’s my story.